Orionband/FormFromPromptExtension/README.md

-just vibe coded it but it works.
+## Extension
-You can ask ai to create forms now by having it in the same structure as quiz data
+Basically it asks ai to create a quiz in json format, then calls a google script.
+Change it to your needs and your own gs.